Part Time and Temporary

 performances and providing educational and training programs at the

-components- the Boston Symphony, the Boston Pops, Tanglewood, the
+Boston Symphony, the Boston Pops, Tanglewood, the Tanglewood Music

-Tanglewood Music Center, the Tanglewood Festival Chorus, and
+Center, the Tanglewood Festival Chorus, and Symphony Hall-the

-Symphony Hall-the organization brings music into the lives of
+organization brings music into the lives of millions of people

 Each semester, the BSO's Corporate Partnerships department selects one intern to help support the day-to-day activities of a four-person team.
 On average, interns are in the office between ten to fifteen hours per week.
 This is an opportunity to make connections at the BSO, learn about corporate fundraising and marketing, and experience the work environment of a world-class, thriving arts institution.